MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 The **Manage apps** page gives you a view into all available apps in your tenant catalog, providing you with the information you need to decide which apps to allow or block across your organization.
 You can then use [app permission policies](teams-app-permission-policies.md), [app setup policies](teams-app-setup-policies.md), and [custom app policies and settings](teams-custom-app-policies-and-settings.md) to configure the app experience for specific users in your organization.

 In the left navigation of the Microsoft Teams admin center, go to **Teams apps** > **Manage apps**.
-You must be a global admin or teams service admin to access the page.
+You must be a global admin or Teams service admin to access the page.

 ## View apps in your tenant app catalog